 On change of ownership of a parcel that either is already planted to vines or is capable of being planted, the land value is usually derived from comparing sales of lands either already in vineyard or to be planted to vineyard.
 The appraiser must make adjustments for location, size and special characteristics such as proximity to a stream or river, slope, soil, etc. If the property is already a producing vineyard and there is adequate information about production, expenses and prices received for the grapes, the appraiser can use an income approach to arrive at a value that then must be allocated to the three components.
 Where an income approach does not apply, the appraiser will allocate a portion of the purchase price to the vines unless the vineyard is very old or diseased.
 Sales of planted versus non-planted acreage give an indication of the contribution that the vines make to the sales price.

 NLI are usually valued by the cost approach when first installed.
 Upon a change of ownership the appraiser often makes an allocation of the sale price to NLI based on their cost new less any depreciation for the age or condition of the vines.
-Costs are maintained on a countywide basis using information received from individual owners on vine reports which are sent out annually.
-All information received is kept confidential.
+Costs are maintained on a countywide basis using information received from individual owners on vine reports which are sent on a three-year cycle.
+All information received is confidential.

 In the Napa Valley most vines have a life of between 25 and 30 years.
 Vineyards may be subject to more frequent changes as varietals move in and out of favor, spacing and trellises are modified to meet new technology and diseases like phylloxera or Pierce’s impact the vines.
 The NLI are usually removed along with the vines themselves.
 When a block of vines is replanted, the prior base year value of the vines and NLI are removed from the roll.